 Honors & Recognitions

-- "Wisconsin Super Lawyers" list, Intellectual Property Litigation, Super Lawyers magazine, 2015-present
+- "Wisconsin Super Lawyers" list, Intellectual Property Litigation, Super Lawyers magazine, 2015-Present

-- Litigation Star (Intellectual Property), Benchmark Litigation, 2013-present
+- Litigation Star (Intellectual Property), Benchmark Litigation, 2013-Present

-- The Best Lawyers in America®, Litigation - Patent, 2013-present
+- The Best Lawyers in America©, Litigation – Intellectual Property and Litigation - Patent, 2013-Present

-Member, State Bar of Illinois
+- Member, State Bar of Illinois

-Member, State Bar of Wisconsin
+- Member, State Bar of Wisconsin

-Member, Dane County Bar Association
+- Member, Dane County Bar Association

-Member, Western District of the United States District Court Bar Association
+- Member, Western District of the United States District Court Bar Association